andreapavoni/stupeflix-client/README.md

-# Stupeflix
+# Stupeflix API Ruby client

-TODO: Write a gem description
+This is a gem-ified version of the [Official Stupeflix API Client](https://github.com/Stupeflix/Stupeflix-API-Client).
+At the moment, I've only took the Ruby code and packed it _as is_ into a gem to get it more usable inside a Ruby/Rails project.

 ## Installation